-Academic Planning/Enrollment Management Open and uses consensus decision-making processes.
-Meets in the Administrative Conference Room Charge: Analyze data provided by the institutional research office on course and program enrollment trends changes over time Analyze data provided by the institutional research office concerning trends in student enrollment related to gender, ethnicity, age, ability, economic status, and other demographic changes over time.
-Analyze data trends provided by the institutional research office concerning student program enrollments, class time preferences (day, evening, on-line, correspondence), and other changes in enrollment patterns Utilize the analysis derived above to facilitate the improvement of student access. success, and equity in the schedule of classes.
-Utilize the analysis derived above to facilitate productivity improvement.
-Review and incorporate recommendations from instructional program reviews into academic planning.
-Update the Educational Master Plan to identify items that have been completed,

-- Update the Educational Master Plan to identify items that have been completed, that are on-going, and that have not yet been addressed and add new goals and strategies annually to meet emerging needs. - Integrate academic planning with student services and budget planning to ensure successful implementation of the goals and strategies - To assist faculty in coordinating the development of instructional institutional, program, and course level student learning outcomes - To assist the instructional dean in coordinating development and implementation of student learning outcome assessment plans
+Academic Planning/Enrollment Management

+Open and uses consensus decision-making processes.

+Meets in the Administrative Conference Room

+- Analyze data provided by the institutional research office on course and program enrollment trends changes over time - Analyze data provided by the institutional research office concerning trends in student enrollment related to gender, ethnicity, age, ability, economic status, and other demographic changes over time. - Analyze data trends provided by the institutional research office concerning student program enrollments, class time preferences (day, evening, on-line, correspondence), and other changes in enrollment patterns - Utilize the analysis derived above to facilitate the improvement of student access, success, and equity in the schedule of classes. - Utilize the analysis derived above to facilitate productivity improvement. - Review and incorporate recommendations from instructional program reviews into academic planning. - Update the Educational Master Plan to identify items that have been completed, that are on-going, and that have not yet been addressed and add new goals and strategies annually to meet emerging needs. - Integrate academic planning with student services and budget planning to ensure successful implementation of the goals and strategies - To assist faculty in coordinating the development of instructional institutional, program, and course level student learning outcomes - To assist the instructional dean in coordinating development and implementation of student learning outcome assessment plans